akhilesh636/Sensor-Anamoly-Detection/README.md

 # Sensor-Anamoly-Detection
-Developed a sensor anomaly detection system involves gathering sensor data, processing it with an STM32F4VGT6 microcontroller, and transmitting it to an ESP32 WROOM - E via CAN bus.
-The ESP32 WROOM - E then communicates with the cloud using MQTT, enabling real-time monitoring and analysis of sensor readings.
-Additionally, the ESP32 WROOM - E also transmits data to a SPI Screen Module TFT Interface, providing on-site visualization of sensor metrics, further facilitating monitoring and quick decision-making.
-This project ensures timely detection of anomalies in sensor data, enhancing system reliability and efficiency.
+• Sensor anomaly detection system designed for real-time monitoring and analysis.
+• Utilizes an STM32F4VGT6 microcontroller
+  for gathering and processing sensor data.
+• Incorporates FreeRTOS for efficient task scheduling and management, enhancing system robustness and ensuring timely processing of sensor data for anomaly detection.
+• Data transmission facilitated via CAN bus to an ESP32 WROOM - E module.
+• ESP32 WROOM - E communicates with the
+  cloud using MQTT for remote monitoring and analysis.
+• On-site visualization enabled through a SPI
+  Screen Module TFT Interface, displaying sensor metrics for quick decision-making.
+• To enhance anomaly detection, two rules have been implemented: the z-score method and a rule-based approach.
+• These rules complement the real-time monitoring and analysis system, ensuring comprehensive anomaly detection and improving system reliability and efficiency.
+• Ensures timely detection of anomalies in sensor data, enhancing system reliability and efficiency.